 Holly Cole's website.

 Holly Cole (b.
 1963) is a jazz singer with a versatile repertoire.
-Throughout her career she has performed songs from many musical styles, but her most well known work is in jazz.
+Throughout her career, she has performed songs from many musical styles, but her most well-known work is in jazz.
 In 1986, Cole founded a trio with bassist David Piltch and pianist Aaron Davis.
-With this trio she recorded a number records, of which "Temptation" is the most well-known.
+With this trio, she recorded a number of records, of which "Temptation" is the most well-known.
 Lately, she has recorded with larger groups.
 All songs on the album are composed by Tom Waits.
 As such, it can be considered a tribute album.